mourner/kdbush/README.md

 - `nodeSize`: Size of the KD-tree node, `64` by default.
 Higher means faster indexing but slower search, and vise versa.
 - `ArrayType`: Array type to use for storing coordinate values. `Float64Array` by default, but if your coordinates are integer values, `Int32Array` makes the index faster and smaller.

+#### index.add(x, y)

+Adds a given point to the index.
+Returns a zero-based, incremental number that represents the newly added point.

 #### index.range(minX, minY, maxX, maxY)